qaitive/solflare-ui-automation/README.md

-# UI Automtion testing for Solflare using Axios
+# UI Automation testing for Solflare using WebdriverIO

 ## How to use?